Self-Publishing In Your Retirement Can Be A Viable Side Income

 Then there are health care costs and perhaps your income tax liabilities.
-For those in the US, even student loans need to be considered.
+For those in the US, you might even need to consider student loans.

-While some start after they begin their retirement, I would suggest to those who may be approaching this stage of life, to get a head start.
+Some start writing after they retire.
+But I would suggest to those who may be approaching this stage of life to get a head start.

-For those totally new to writing and self-publishing, it can be a steep learning curve, so having a few years experience under your belt is a positive advantage.
+For those totally new to writing and self-publishing, it can be a steep learning curve.
+So having a few years of experience under your belt is a positive advantage.

 Further reading: How To Make Money Writing And Self-Publishing